-Yoyogi Park – a photography guide
+Yoyogi Park – the complete photography guide

 Autumn is close behind with its fabulous red and gold leaves.
 It’s a great time of year for a romantic walk.
 I’d have to admit this season might be the most beautiful there!